Cancer type

 What are my odds of surviving it?

 Because there are so few cases, survival statistics may not be accurate.
-However, the NCI currently states:
+However, the latest data shows:

 What types of tests should I expect to undergo?